aabalke33/conju/readme.md

     a. with and without vosotros form
     b.
 Include pronouns
     c. include tenses
-    d.
-Change the time commit
-    e.
-Make pretty with Bubbletea
     f.
 Store User Info for data pages
 3. Replace hard coded Languages, Tenses, and pronouns
-4. Fix bug with firs tinput not working in game model

 Development:
 1. Create Local DB for language.